Goldfish42/SRFastScrollButtons/README.md

 Adds new scroll buttons for faster song navigation in Synth Riders [PCVR]

-The standard arrow buttons also scroll instantly one page at a time, so the scroll animation no longer glitches out if you spam those buttons.
+The middle arrow buttons also scroll instantly one page at a time, so the scroll animation no longer glitches out if you spam those buttons.

 ![preview](preview.png)